 6. Global Entry reimbursement:

 The card reimburses the Global Entry application and renewal fee and can be redeemed once every five years.

 7. Additional redemption value from Chase:

 If you use the Chase Travel Portal, you can redeem your Ultimate Rewards points at 1.5 cents instead of the usual 1.25 cents.

 What about the $550 annual fee?

 Right off the bat, you’re getting a $300 credit every year that is automatically applied to qualifying expenses.
 In my case, I’ll notice that my parking and ride-sharing charges get credited on my account.
 Even if you don’t travel very often, you’ll likely use the $300 in your daily life since Chase has a broad definition of what qualifies as “travel”.

-That brings that annual fee down to $150, which is $50 more than the Sapphire Preferred.
+That brings that annual fee down to $250, which is approximately $150 more than the Sapphire Preferred.
 I spent about $420 a month on dining and $420 on travel, which totaled around $10,000 last year.
 Many of these charges were for work, so I may not spend as much this current year.
 However, it provides a ballpark estimate of how much value I’m getting from the bonus category.

 Additional value and benefits